2013 Sepang GP2 Series round: Sprint race

 The second race began in cloudy weather at 12:15 local time on 24 March.
 Ma was ruled unfit to compete after the Fédération Internationale de l'Automobile medical doctor diagnosed him with gastroenteritis which led to extreme dehydration.
 At the start of the formation lap, Palmer stalled his car and was required to start from the pit lane.
 As a result, Nasr used the vacant spot left by his teammate Palmer to pass the slow-starting Bird and Leal on the inside line going into the first turn.
 However it was the sixth-placed Coletti who took the lead away from Richelmi because he made a strong getaway and steered onto the outside to pass him leaving the second corner.
 Going into the braking zone for turn four, Calado got caught out by Leimer and mistimed a pass on him and hit the right-rear corner of his car.
-The impact dislodged Calado's front wing, which folded under his car.
+The impact dislodged Calado's front wing, which folded under his car's front wheels.
 This rendered Calado unable to steer and had limited braking capabilities since he could not control his vehicle which launched over the grass on the inside.
 He struck Leal and Bird at high speed and all three drivers instantly retired in the turn four gravel trap.

 Stefano Coletti (pictured in 2015) led every lap of the sprint race to claim his third victory in the GP2 Series.

 Richelmi was overtaken by Nasr at turn one at the start of the second lap and made it stick at the turn two switchback.
 Coletti, Nasr and Richelmi pulled out a one-second lead over Evans in fourth place with Cecotto in fifth and sixth-placed Leimer who continued to circulate the track despite the first lap contact with Calado.
-From then on Coletti opened his lead over Nasr to 2 seconds with a series of fastest laps.
+From then on Coletti opened his lead over Nasr to 2.5 seconds over the opening five laps with a series of fastest laps.
 However, he put himself a risk of putting his tyres under excess stress and creating an identical situation of him losing the chance of victory to a driver who better conserved their tyres.
 With the lead now stabilised, attention focused on Palmer further down the order as he moved his way through the field and got to 14th midway through the race while Ericsson gained two places to be in 16th.
 On lap 16, Richelmi out-braked himself and ran deep onto the run-off area at the turn 15 hairpin.
 Evans had conserved his tyres in the laps beforehand and overtook Richelmi for third.
 He then repelled a counter-attack from Richelmi into the first corner.
 On lap 17, Leimer found the damage to his car from the first lap incident with Calado caused too much rear tyre wear and a sudden loss of grip put him into the turn 11 gravel trap and out of the top ten.